radio3-network/BluemchenOS/app-template.md

 For example, when there are only minor or patch releases then these dependencies can be upgraded automatically.

+The first version released to a public app repository should use 1.0.0 as version number.

 ## File/Folder structure summary